-The 80ACC active combining card and the 80PCC passive combining cables are optional accessories to the 804/804R mixer.
-They are required if mixers are to be combined in any configuration.
+The 80ACC active combining card and the 80PCC passive combining cables are optional accessories to the 808/808R mixer.
+They are required if 808Rs are to be combined in any configuration.
 These cards are installed between the COMBINE I/O connections located on the rear of the mixers.

+These cards are plugged onto and between adjacent mixers.
 The illustration below depicts proper orientation and alignment of the 80ACC & 80PCC mixers.